raginigupta90/AI-Agent-Pipeline-Educational-Content-Generator/README.md

 Standard Python libraries (json)

-Windows Command Prompt (CMD)
+Command Line Interface (CMD)

-Design Rationale
+Why This Design
-Keeps the system simple and interpretable
+Keeps the system simple and transparent

-Clearly separates agent responsibilities
+Clearly demonstrates agent responsibilities

-Demonstrates structured agent communication

-Fully aligns with agent-based AI assessment requirements
+Follows structured input/output contracts

+Meets all requirements of the AI agent assessment

+Notes
+No external AI frameworks were used

+The focus is on agent logic and interaction, not model training

+The project is intentionally lightweight and easy to extend

 Possible Extensions
 Support for multiple grades and topics

-Web-based UI using Streamlit or Flask
+Web UI using Streamlit or Flask

-Logging and scoring mechanisms
+Logging and scoring metrics

-REST API version of the agent pipeline
+REST API integration

 Author
 Ragini Gupta